 Now when a non-member or someone without the right level of access visits the protected page, they’ll see the form that allows them to sign up and pay for access to the pay-per-view content on your WordPress website.

-If you’d like to display a comparison table of your different membership plans and pay-per-view options instead of the signup form, this page of the MemberPress user manual explains how to do so.
+You might want to display a comparison table of your different membership plans and pay-per-view options instead of the signup form.
+If so, this page of the MemberPress user manual explains how to do so.

-As you can see, WordPress and MemberPress make it very easy to create a pay-per-view website.
+As you can see, WordPress and MemberPress make it very easy to start a pay-per-view website.

-Whether you want to use the pay-per-view pricing model to restrict access to a single piece of content on your site, a range of pages, or your entire website, MemberPress gives you full control over how your membership website will work.
+You may want to use the pay-per-view pricing model to restrict access to a single piece of content on your site, a range of pages, or your entire website.
+In any case, MemberPress gives you full control over how your membership website will work.

-Do you have any questions about creating a pay-per-view site with MemberPress?
+Do you have any questions about how to start a pay-per-view website with MemberPress?
 If so, please leave a comment below